qmk/qmk_firmware/docs/feature_rgb_matrix.md

 To declare new effects, create a new `rgb_matrix_user/kb.inc` that looks something like this:

+`rgb_matrix_user.inc` should go in the root of the keymap directory.
+`rgb_matrix_kb.inc` should go in the root of the keyboard directory.

 ```C
 // !!!
 DO NOT ADD #pragma once !!! //